 Due to the nature of these records, Office of the Provost Records are closed for 25 years after their creation.

 The Columbia Center for Oral History (CCOH) was founded by Columbia History professor and journalist Allan Nevins in 1948 and is credited with launching the establishment of oral history archives internationally.
 At over 15,000 interviews, the Oral History Archives is one of the largest oral history collections in the United States.
 It includes many interviews with Columbia alumni, faculty and staff.
-You can find lists of Columbia University-related oral histories in their research guide or use the Oral History Portal to search their collections.
+You can find lists of Columbia University-related oral histories in their research guide or use the online catalogue CLIO to search their collections.

 Photographs & Negatives